statamic/v2-docs/content/collections/docs/taxonomies.md

 ```

-The existence of the _file itself_ is enough for Statamic to do its magic, but if you're using the Control Panel, you may want to add a proper `title` for display purposes.
+The existence of the _file itself_ is enough for Statamic to do its magic and group all the data across your site, but if you're using the Control Panel you may want to add a proper `title` for display purposes.

 Any additional fields inside this config file will cascade down to the terms themselves as default variables.
 In the above example, specifying `template`
 in the taxonomy is equivalent to setting the template in each and every one of its terms by hand.
 Except way easier.